 Provide the participant with at least two observable strengths or reaffirm what the group has said in a new way.
-When identifying an upgrade or something to try differently, normalize when appropriate.
+When identifying something to change or try differently, normalize when appropriate.
 However, explore a solution with the participant and observing group.
 For example, "We have all had an experience in which we unintendedly ask a leading question.
 What open-ended question can the participant consider for the future?"